OneCrazyCoder/MMOGamepadOverlay/README.md

 # MMO Gamepad Overlay

-Check the [Downloads](https://bitbucket.org/TaronM/mmogamepadoverlay/downloads/) section for latest built versions!
+Check the [Downloads](https://bitbucket.org/TaronM/mmogamepadoverlay/downloads/) section for latest built versions.
+Download MMOGamepadOverlay-a64.zip for the 64-bit version and MMOGamepadOverlay-x86.zip for the 32-bit version.
+There are also example UI files for some MMO's you can optionally download if you want to use the same UI with them that I personally use.

 Demonstration video (click to play):